grajnikanth/BlockchainND_Project2/README.md

 * Blockchain Class

 ## Block Class
-The Block class defines the the attributes an Object of this Block class will store.
+The Block class defines the attributes an Object of this Block class will store.
 The attributes are as follows:
 * Block Height
 * Block Hash
 * Block Body - Stores the data of the Block